Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Abstract

 \section{Abstract}

-Evolution of spatial anisotropy created in the Heavy Ion Collisions at Relativistic Energies (HICRE) has been studied.
-The microscopic evolution of the fluctuations has been examined within the ambit of Boltzmann Transport Equation (BTE) in an expanding background.
+Evolution of spatially anisotropic perturbation created in the system formed after Relativistic Heavy Ion Collisions has been studied.
+The microscopic evolution of the fluctuations has been examined within the ambit of Boltzmann Transport Equation (BTE) in a hydrodynamically expanding background.
 The expansion of the background composed of Quark Gluon Plasma (QGP) is treated within the framework of relativistic hydrodynamics.
-Spatial anisotropies of the initial state with different geometry have been evolved through Boltzmann equation and studied how these anisotropies dissipates during their propagation.
-This is very useful in understanding the presumption that the measured anisotropies in the data imitate the initial state effects.
-Relation between thermal fluctuation and transport coefficients like, shear viscosity and thermal conductivity have been presented.
-We have also estimated the angular power spectrum of the anisotropies in the appendix.
+Spatial anisotropic fluctuations with different geometry have been evolved through Boltzmann equation.
+It is observed that the trace of such fluctuation survive the evolution.
+Within the relaxation time approximation analytical results have been obtained for the evolution of these anisotropies.
+Explicit relations between fluctuations and transport coefficients have been derived.
+The mixing of various Fourier (or $k$) modes of the perturbations during the evolution of the system has been explicitly demonstrated.
+This study is very useful in understanding the presumption that the measured anisotropies in the data from heavy ion collisions at relativistic energies imitate the initial state effects.
+The evolution of correlation function for the perturbation in pressure has been studied and shown that the initial correlation between two neighbouring points in real space evolves to a constant value at later time which gives rise to Dirac delta function for the correlation function in Fourier space.
+The power spectrum of the fluctuation in thermodynamic quantities (like temperature estimated in this work) can be connected to the fluctuation in transverse momentum of the thermal hadrons measured experimentally.
+The bulk viscous coefficient of the QGP has been estimated by using correlations of pressure fluctuation with the help of Green-Kubo relation.
+Angular power spectrum of the anisotropies has been estimated in the appendix.